 SECTION 21.
-Said section 42A of said chapter 112, as so appearing, is hereby further amended by adding the following 3 paragraphs:
+Said section 42A of said chapter 112, as so appearing, is hereby further amended by adding the following 2 paragraphs:

-The board or board president may, without holding a hearing, suspend, or refuse to renew a registrant's license if the board or board president finds, through reasonable cause, that the health, safety, or welfare of the public warrants such summary action; provided, however, that the board shall, within 7 days of such summary action, afford the registrant the opportunity of a hearing under chapter 30A.
+The board or board president may, without holding a hearing, suspend, or refuse to renew a pharmacy license if the board or board president finds reasonable cause to believe that the health, safety, or welfare of the public warrants such summary action; provided, however, that the board shall, within 7 days of such action, afford the holder of such license the opportunity of a hearing under chapter 30A.
 Any suspension imposed by the board or board president shall remain in effect until the conclusion of the proceedings including the judicial review thereof, unless sooner dissolved by a court of competent jurisdiction or withdrawn by the board.